- Thursday, October 9th, 2014 • 1:00pm - 2:30pm

 - Location: Reynolda Hall 301

-- Special Notes: Registration is required.
-Class size is limited to 15 participants.
+- Special Notes: Registration through the PDC is required.
+Maximum of 15 attendees.

 - Open To: Faculty, Graduate Students, Staff